You have a few weapon skills that summon phantasms:

 You can swap out for to provide more group support.
 Use this just after the boon strip from to immediately remove Torment.
 Slot in the trait , to cause an area heal whenever you recharge your Mantra.

-You can provide Aegis for , the hand slam, through .
+You can provide Aegis for , the hand slam, with or .

 Coordinate with your squad as to you who is collecting Swords and who is collecting Shield.
 You will have to do one of those as Power Boon Chronomancer.
 The Orbs, for the Swords and Shields, always spawn in the same pattern.
 Collect up to 10 stacks of either, once you have 10 you will need to get someone else in your squad to collect more.
 You can only collect one type!